libreERP/libreERP/README.md

 This will create a config.json file in in your /home/{{username}}/.crossbar  folder.
-We need to replace the content of the config.json with the settings in ../libreERP/config.json file
+We need to replace the content of the config.json with the settings in {{project folder}}/.crossbar/config.json file

 Now you can start the WAMP server with